 Today, doctors, therapists, and dietitians understand the importance that food plays not only in physical well-being, but also in maintaining a healthy mood.
 For over a decade now, scientific studies have pointed to the connection between your gut and your brain, and the impact that your diet can have on your day to day emotional state.

-Nutritional psychiatry wasn’t really a thing until about 10 years ago.
-That’s when a groundbreaking study found that women who ate a Mediterranean-style diet high in fruits, veggies, whole grains, and fish (with only moderate red meat) were at lower risk for anxiety and depression than women who ate diets high in refined carbs and added sugar.
-Since then, the idea that food can elevate mood and reduce depression has been validated by other trials, like this one from 2017, which found that people could actually be put into remission for their depression with diet.
+In one of the most well-known examples, about ten years ago a groundbreaking study found that women who ate a Mediterranean-style diet high in fruits, veggies, whole grains, and fish (with only moderate red meat) had better moods compared to those who ate diets high in refined carbs and added sugar.
+Since then, several other trials have validated the various ways in which food can impact mood.

 Below, learn how you can structure your diet to support mental health, plus specific foods with mood-boosting properties.

 There’s no hard and fast set of rules, but as of right now, most of the research has been done on Mediterranean-style diets—eating patterns that emphasizes veggies, fruits, legumes, whole grains, nuts, seeds, olive oil, fish, fermented foods, and some meat and dairy, while limiting sugars, refined carbs, and processed foods.